 Choose An Image

-To design your stickers start by selecting some images in design space, I typed in rainbows, happy, spring and positive and selected my images.
-You can choose any images, even cut and layered images.
+To design your stickers start choosing a selection of images in the Cricut design space; I typed in rainbows, happy, spring and positive and selected my pictures.
+You can choose any image, even cut and layered prints.
+There is more choice if you have a Cricut access subscription.
+However, there should also be a selection of free images.

-Once I had all of my images I proceeded to build my stickers one by one.
+Once you have all the images for your print then cut stickers and build the stickers one by one.
 Starting with your first template, drag the 1st template square over from the template set and choose your first image.

 Choose Your Background Pattern

-Once you have decided on your image choose you background.
-On the top bar click on fill, choose pattern and choose a patten for the background.
+Once you have decided on your image, choose your sticker background.
+This enables you to create custom stickers.
+On the top menu bar, click fill and select a pattern for the background.

 Flatten Your Image To Create A Printable Sticker

-Now hover your image over the top of your background and size it to fit on your background before selecting all and clicking flatten in the bottom right corner.
-This will flatten the whole image into a flat printable image.
+Now hover your image over the top of your background and size it to fit on your background before selecting all and clicking the flatten tool in the bottom right corner.
+This will flatten the whole sticker image into a flat printable image.

 Organise Your Sticker Layout

-When the images are flattened they look visibly different, the colours are more blended and softer.
-You can now re-arrange your stickers, right click and attach your stickers together.
+When the images are flattened, they look visibly different; the colours are more blended and softer.
+You can now re-arrange your stickers, right-click and attach them, and view all the layers on the layer panel; if you want to change any layer colours, you can do it here by clicking on the layer and selecting the colour options.

-Attaching ensures your stickers stay together and organised when you send to print and cut.
+Attaching ensures your stickers stay together and organised when you send them to print and cut; this is an excellent way of avoiding wastage.

 How To Print Cricut Stickers